cool8jay/Andrew-Rollings-and-Ernest-Adams-on-Game-Design/part-2/chapter-15.md

 In a context-sensitive perspective, there are two common user interfaces: point-and-click and direct control.

-在上下文相关视角中，有两种常见的用户界面：点击和直接控制。
+在情境感应关视角中，有两种常见的用户界面：点击和直接控制。

-### Point-and-Click Interfaces 点选式界面
+### Point-and-Click Interfaces 点击式式界面

 In this user interface, the player clicks somewhere on the screen.
 If the corresponding location in the game is accessible, the avatar walks to it.
 If the player clicks an active object, the avatar walks to it and picks it up or manipulates it in an appropriate way.
 Object management is discussed more extensively in the "Manipulating Objects" section later in this chapter.
 The disadvantage of point-and-click is that the player can easily point to areas that aren't accessible to the avatar (halfway up a wall, for example), and sometimes an area that looks as if it should be perfectly accessible isn't.
 This can be frustrating for the player.
 Nevertheless, the point-and-click interface is the de facto standard for adventure games.